Finite Scale Lyapunov Analysis of Temperature Fluctuations in Homogeneous Isotropic Turbulence: Appendix

-Now, the results of \cite{deDivitiis_2} are briefly summarized, for what concerns the self-similarity of homogeneous isotropic turbulence.
-These results are based on the idea of self-preserving correlation function which was originally proposed by \cite{Karman38}-\cite{Karman49}: far from the initial condition, the combined effects of energy cascade and viscosity act keeping the velocity correlation function $f$ and the energy spectrum $E(\kappa)$, similar in the time for large values of wavelengths, in particular in the inertial sub-range.
-The condition of self-preserving $f$, applied to Eq. (\ref{vk-h}), leads to the following ordinary differential equation \bea
+Now, the results of the self--similarity are briefly summarized.
+These are based on the idea that far from the initial condition, the combined effects of energy cascade and viscosity act keeping $f$ and $E(\kappa)$, similar in time for large values of wavelengths (\cite{Karman38, Karman49}).
+This condition, applied to Eq. (\ref{vk-h}), leads to the following ordinary differential equation \bea